anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The manufacturer supports this functionality as outlined in {{sec_cons_mDNS}}.

 Establishing network connectivity of the pledge is out of scope of this document but necessary to apply DNS-SD with mDNS.
-For Ethernet, it is provided by simply connecting the network cable.
+For Ethernet, network connectivity can be provided, e.g., via a switch to an operational network or to a specific VLAN for bootstrapping, depending on an operators security policy.
 For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping, e.g., as proposed in {{I-D.draft-ietf-emu-eap-arpa}}.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
 How to gain network connectivity is out of scope of this document.